k-cybulski/vim-commonmark-preview/README.md

 see the lovely results of your work.

 ## Contributions
-Oh god please, if you know anything about vimscript send help.
-Pull requests more than welcome.
+Oh god please, if you know anything about vimscript send help _i.e. a pull request_.